-- 4.1 This policy applies to employees covered by the NJC for Local Government Services and includes all non-operational staff. - 4.2 National pay awards negotiated by the NJC for Local Government Services are applied by the Authority on an annual basis and represent a cost of living increase.
-A 2.75% pay award was applied by the NJC for Local Government Services from 1 April 2020 to 31 March 2021 (except those on management band pay scales, see Paragraph 4.6).
+- 4.1 This policy applies to employees covered by the NJC for Local Government Services and includes all non-operational staff. - 4.2 National pay awards negotiated by the NJC for Local Government Services are applied by the Authority on an annual basis and represent a cost-of-living increase.
+For 2024/25 the NJC for Local Government Services agreed an uplift of £1,290 per full time employee be applied; pro-rata for part time employees.

 - 4.3 The pay structure for non-management band professional support staff is aligned to a spinal column point system.
 Spinal column points are configured into groups to provide incremental pay points.
 The incremental rises occur on 1 April and employees progress incrementally through their respective grade until they reach the maximum point. - 4.4 In 2020, Cambridgeshire Fire and Rescue Service implemented a new management band pay scale for professional support staff in order to replace the previous wide and significantly overlapping management pay bands with narrower bands which have no overlap and even, incremental steps, with an equal number of steps within each grade.
 The new management band pay structure resulted from the recommendations of an independent equal pay audit undertaken in 2019.
-Movement along the existing pay grade is not automatic but depends on assessment against prevailing market rates for similar roles and must be authorised by the Deputy Chief Executive.
-A 2% cost of living pay award was applied to the management band pay scale from 1 April 2020 to 31 March 2021. - 4.5 Starting salary for non-management band roles may be uplifted along the incremental structure if experience and knowledge warrant this approach.
+Movement along the existing pay grade is not automatic but depends on assessment against prevailing market rates for similar roles and must be authorised by the Deputy Chief Fire Officer.
+A 4% pay award was applied by the NJC for Local Government Services from 1 April 2024 to 31 March 2025. - 4.5 Starting salary for non-management band roles may be uplifted along the incremental structure if experience and knowledge warrant this approach.
 Starting salary on management band scales (which each cover 16 scale points) may exceptionally be uplifted beyond the top of the lower quartile, if experience and market pressures warrant this, at the discretion of the relevant Chief Officer.
 Where this is the case, justification will be recorded by the recruitment team.
 Movement between grades is through a competitive selection process. - 4.6 Cambridgeshire Fire and Rescue Service apply the Hay analytical job evaluation process that systematically ranks each job objectively and fairly.
 The Hay Group evaluation system is a recognised best practice, non-discriminatory method of ranking jobs against a predetermined scale.
 The evaluation process assesses all roles and allocates an appropriate grade according to the duties and responsibilities undertaken.
 A review of the grading of a role is undertaken where permanent, substantial and material changes have increased the level of duties and responsibilities attached to the role.
-Any substantive changes to grade or pay scale must be authorised by the Deputy Chief Executive.
+Any substantive changes to grade or pay scale must be authorised by the Deputy Chief Fire Officer.